Shaynna Blaze’s Top 5 Interior Design Trends For 2021

 Visit the Riviera 1 267 in Redbank for more inspiration on how to style stunning navy hues.

 Design trend #2.
 Unique textures

-If the bold contrast of dark blue and white doesn’t speak to your inner interior designer, then perhaps Shaynna’s next trend will guide your interior design refresh for 2021.
+If the bold contrast of dark blue and white doesn’t speak to your inner interior designer, then perhaps Shaynna’s next interior design trend will guide your style refresh for 2021.

 “In 2021, we will still be in the wake of a turbulent couple of years and while strong, bold, and contrasting colours will continue to evolve, we will also see high patterned textures and raw neutrals coming in to soften the blow,” Shaynna says.